mldunn/Flatten/README.md

 ## Details

-Contains an extension on Array that will flatten a nested array to a single level array with all items, also contains a helper function to use for integers.
+Contains an extension on Array that will flatten a nested array to a single level array with all items of a given type within the nested arrays, also contains a helper function to use for specifically for arrays of integers.